 Raspberries prefer acidic soils.
 A pH of 5.5-6.5 helps prevent iron and manganese deficiencies and annual amending to maintain appropriate acidity may be needed.

-Weeds compete for water, nutrients and light.
+Weeds compete for water, nutrients, and light.
 Manually pulling weeds is best or spot treat with a good organic herbicide between canes, and mulches contribute to rodent infestations, which can damage plants.

-Transplant bare root plants to outdoor beds 4-6 weeks prior to last frost.
-Transplant potted plants in late spring after last frost, with crowns 1-2″ above ground.
+Transplant bare root plants to outdoor beds 4-6 weeks prior to the last frost.
+Transplant potted plants in late spring after the last frost, with crowns 1-2″ above ground.
 Plants may produce fruit the first year after planting, but more likely will produce fruits the second year.

 Allow raspberries space to fill out into “beds.”
 Space rows at least 5′ apart, and plant summer-bearing varieties 2′ and everbearing varieties 4′ apart.
-Plant near a vertical support, such as a trellis or fence.
+Plant near vertical support, such as a trellis or fence.

 Berries have a short shelf life of only 2-3 days.
-To slow decay, harvest in early morning, store berries at low temperatures soon after harvest and be sure to remove decaying berries from the crop.
+To slow decay, harvest in the early morning, store berries at low temperatures soon after harvest and be sure to remove decaying berries from the crop.